anacarolina-ms/c/README.md

-# Linguagem C
+# C language

-* Exercicios e projetos básicos feitos durante a graduação em Engenharia Mecatrônica em Programação I.
+* Basic exercises and projects made during the graduation in Mechatronics Engineering in Programming I.

 ---

-## Tópicos encontrados no repositório
+## Topics found in the repository

-1. Estruturas de Repetição;
+1. Repetition Structures;
-2. Estruturas de Seleção;
+2. Selection Structures;
-3. Funções e Bibliotecas;
+3. Functions and Libraries;
-4. Funções e Modularização;
+4. Functions and Modularization;
-5. Operadores Lógicos e Tabela Verdade;
+5. Logical Operators and Truth Table;
-6. Operadores Relacionais;
+6. Relational Operators;
-7. Vetores Bidimensionais;
+7. Two-dimensional Vectors;
-8. Vetores e Matrizes;
+8. Vectors and Matrices;
-9. Proposta de Projeto Final: Calculadora.
+9. Final Project Proposal: Calculator.